esmini/esmini/README.md

 ![Screenshot](https://github.com/esmini/esmini/blob/master/resources/screenshot.jpg?raw=true "Screenshot")

-It contains the following main modules:
+It contains the following main libraries:

-- RoadManager.
+- RoadManager (esminiRMLib).
 A library providing an interface to road networks described in the OpenDRIVE format.
-- ScenarioEngine.
-A library providing an interface to traffic scenarios described in the OpenSCENARIO format.
+- ScenarioEngine (esminiLib).
+The main library providing a viewer and API interface to traffic scenarios described in the OpenSCENARIO format.
+This library includes RoadManager.
-- ViewerBase.
-A library based on [OpenSceneGraph](http://www.openscenegraph.org/) providing a simple visualization of the road and scenario.
-- esminiLib.
-A library packaging the above three modules into a single shared library with a simplified API.

 and a few applications that can be used as is or provide ideas for customized solutions:

 - esmini.
-A scenario player application linking ScenarioEngine and Viewer modules statically.
+A scenario player application linking esmini modules statically.
 - esmini-dyn.
 A minimalistic example using the esminiLib to play OpenSCENARIO files.
 - odrplot.
 Produces a data file from OpenDRIVE for plotting the road network in Python.
 - odrviewer.
 Visualize OpenDRIVE road network with populated dummy traffic.